trixi-framework/TrixiBottomTopography.jl/docs/src/function.md

 # B-spline interpolation function

 If the B-spline structure is defined, it can be used to define the B-spline interpolation function.
-In this chapter, we are going to continue with the examples in the previous chapter for the one and two dimensional case.
+In this chapter, we are going to continue with the examples from the previous chapter for the one and two dimensional case.

 ## One dimensional case